minirachel/nyc-greenthumb-gardens/README.md

 ## Code of Conduct

 Everyone interacting in the NycGreenthumbGardens project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/minirachel/nyc-greenthumb-gardens/blob/master/CODE_OF_CONDUCT.md).

+## Land Acknowledgement

+We (the app creators and users) acknowledge that the land used for these gardens are on the unceded land of the Lenape and Canarsie peoples.
+We acknowledge the Lenape and Canarsie communities, their elders both past and present, as well as future generations.
+This acknowledgement demonstrates a commitment to beginning the process of working to dismantle the ongoing legacies of settler colonialism.